Nonprofit Hospital That Sued Poor Patients Just Freed Thousands From Debt

 She received a small annual raise in August, and another to $13.50 less than two weeks ago

-Last week, a reporter showed the housekeeper a copy of her case satisfied notice.
+Last week, a reporter showed the housekeeper a copy of her case-satisfied notice.

 "God is a good God," she said, laughing and smiling.
 "I've been calling them and they tell me nothing. ...
 This is a blessing right here."